awsdocs/aws-codedeploy-user-guide/doc_source/tutorials-windows-launch-instance.md

 To deploy the Hello World application with CodeDeploy, you need an Amazon EC2 instance running Windows Server\.

-Follow the instructions in [Working with Instances for CodeDeploy](instances.md)\.
+Follow the instructions in [Create an Amazon EC2 Instance for CodeDeploy](instances-ec2-create.md)\.
 When you are ready to assign an Amazon EC2 instance tag to the instance, be sure to specify the tag key of **Name** and the tag value of **CodeDeployDemo**\. \(If you specify a different tag key or tag value, then the instructions in [Step 4: Deploy Your Hello World Application](tutorials-windows-deploy-application.md) might produce unexpected results\.\)

 After you've launched the Amazon EC2 instance, return to this page, and continue to the next section\.
 Do not continue on to [Create an Application with CodeDeploy](applications-create.md) as a next step\.